ivange94/about-me/README.md

 # about-me

-This is a simple about me page.
+This is a simple about me website.
 This is a project from a two weeks web development Thinkful course.